cityssm/tv-display-docs/tipsAndTricks/tips.md

 around the city.

-## Have Chromium (or whatever browser you use) clear the browser cache on exit.
+## Have your web browser clear the browser cache on exit.

 This can greatly reduce the chance of showing content that is out of date, and scripts that have been updated.

+**In Firefox:**

+- Open up the Preferences screen.
+- Select "Privacy & Security".
+- Scroll down to the "Cookies and Site Data" section.
+- Make sure "Delete cookies and site data when Firefox is closed" is checked.

 **In Chromium:**